beklife/README/README.md

 - 🔭 I’m currently doing a volunter year in Germany.
 - 📚 I’m learning frontend web development using HTML, CSS and JavaScript.
 - 🌱 I’m looking for a software development training.
 I love to learn and contribute in any and every possible way.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 Goal: To become full stack developer.
 - ⚡ Fun fact: I love to play guitar and ping pong.

 ⭐️ From [Asilbek](https://github.com/beklife)